harishkamavaram/hotel-react-frontend/README.md

 # hotel-react-frontend
-Two layouts......., one for Admin and one for customers
+Two layouts..... one for Admin and one for customers